-- 1. STOP!
-Read the safety information label. - 2.
-Open bottom louver assembly. - 3.
-Set REMOTE/OFF/ON switch to "OFF." - Turn off all electric power to the appliance (if applicable). - 5.
-Push in gas control knob slightly and turn clockwise "OFF."
+- STOP!
+Read the safety information above on this page. - Open bottom louver assembly (if applicable). - 3.
+Set REMOTE/OFF/ON switch to "OFF". - Turn off all electric power to the appliance (if applicable). - Push in gas control knob slightly and turn clockwise to "OFF".
 NOTE: Knob cannot be turned from "PILOT" to "OFF" unless knob is pushed in slightly.
 Do not force. - 6.
-Wait ten (10) minutes to clear out any gas.
+Wait ten minutes to clear out any gas.
 Then smell for gas, including near the floor.
 If you smell gas, STOP!
 Follow "B" in the safety information above.
-If you do not smell gas, go to the next step. - 7.
-Find pilot Follow metal tube from gas control.
-The pilot is behind the burner on the right side.
+If you do not smell gas, go to the next step. - Find pilot Follow metal tube from gas control.
+The pilot is located THERMOCOUPLE next to the burner, near the right side.